jsdabrowski/IS-22/README.md

 # Mining and Searching App Reviews for Requirements Engineering: Evaluation and Replication Studies

 The repository shares a replication package for the study: J. Dąbrowski et al., "Mining and Searching App Reviews for Requirements Engineering: Evaluation and Replication Studies", [Update Once Paper Accepted], 2022.
-The package shares artefacts which we used in our study i.a., annotated datasets, our reimplementations of selected tools and supplementary scripts.
+The package contains artefacts that we used in our study i.a., annotated datasets, our reimplementations of selected tools and supplementary scripts.

 ## About